immich-app/immich/docs/docs/administration/postgres-standalone.md

 ## Standalone Postgres without superuser permissions

-Immich can run with a standalone Postgres server, without superuser permissions, by following the below instructions at the `psql` prompt to prepare the database.
+Immich can run without superuser permissions by following the below instructions at the `psql` prompt to prepare the database.

 :::tip
 Before running these commands, you will need to install the version of vecto.rs as currently used by Immich to your system.
 You will also need to add `shared_preload_libraries = 'vectors.so'` to your `postgresql.conf`